linux-test-project/ltp/doc/users/testers_guide.rst

 well.
 Lastly but not least a few testcases repeat the test for all supported filesystem, if you are interested in testing on a single filesystem only, you can limit these tests to a single filesystem too.
-See the tests setup for a comprehensive list of the `evironment variables
+See the tests setup for a comprehensive list of the `environment variables
 <setup_tests.html#library-environment-variables>`_.

 Then you also have to decide if you are going to run tests in virtual machine